-These receptacles will ONLY function when commercial power has been supplied to them (Figure 74).
-To apply commercial power to these receptacles, a power cord of adequate size will be required (See Table 6).
+This receptacle will ONLY function when commercial power has been supplied to it (Figure 53).
+To apply commercial power to this receptacle, a power cord of adequate size will be required (See Table 6).

-When using the generator in hot climates there is no reason to apply power to the engine block heater.
-However, if the generator will be used in cold climates it is always a good idea to apply power to the engine block heater at all times.
+When using the generator in hot climates there is no reason to apply power to engine block heater.
+However, if the generator will be used in cold climates, it is always a good idea to apply power to the heating element at all times.